MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-3-Adjudication/subpart-A-Pension-Compensation-Dependency-Indemnity-Compensation/subjectgroup-ECFR093085c1bf84bc2-Regulations-Improved-Pension-Program-Which-Became-Effective-January-1-1979/section-3.276.md

 (4) *Fair market value* means the price at which an asset would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts.
 VA will use the best available information to determine fair market value, such as inspections, appraisals, public records, and the market value of similar property if applicable.

-(5) *Transfer for less than fair market value* means -
+(5) *Transfer for less than fair market value* means—

 (i) Selling, conveying, gifting, or exchanging an asset for an amount less than the fair market value of the asset; or

 (ii) A voluntary asset transfer to, or purchase of, any financial instrument or investment that reduces net worth by transferring the asset to, or purchasing, the instrument or investment unless the claimant establishes that he or she has the ability to liquidate the entire balance of the asset for the claimant's own benefit.
 If the claimant establishes that the asset can be liquidated, the asset is included as net worth.
-Examples of such instruments or investments include -
+Examples of such instruments or investments include—

 (A) *Annuities.
 Annuity* means a financial instrument that provides income over a defined period of time for an initial payment of principal.